-The balance due each semester will be considered overdue if not paid by the due date, and any unpaid balance will be subject to a late charge of 12% per annum or 1% per month.
+The balance due each semester will be considered overdue if not paid by the specified date, and any unpaid balance will be subject to a late charge of 12% per annum or 1% per month.
+Students with unpaid bills will not be placed on the official school roster nor can they attend classes until they have received clearance from the Business Office.
+Students with overdue account are not eligible for academic credit, transcripts, or degrees.